monken/aws-ecr-public/README.md

 ### How can I restrict access to certain registries?

 By default all registries in the account and region will be made publicly available.
-To limit the number of publicly available repositores, attach a custom policy to the Lambda function role (look for `${AWS::StackName}-LambdaRole-*`).
+To limit the number of publicly available repositores, attach a custom policy to the Lambda execution role (look for `${AWS::StackName}-LambdaRole-*`).
 The following policy will restrict public access to the `myapp` repository (make sure you replace the variables with your region and account id).

 ```json
 {